tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 ### Endpoint2 through Device over WG to Endpoint1

-This test will show how well the `Device` can route packets between subnets while encrypting traffic over wg.
+This test will show how well the `Device` can route packets between subnets while encrypting traffic over the `wg0` interface.

 An additional route needs to be added on Endpoint1 to send all packets back over wg0 when doing reverse test.